Life insurance premium protects one’s life as well as it is a great tool for tax planning.It helps to save tax.

 - Is it necessary to have an insurance policy from LIC only?

 It is not necessary to have an insurance policy from LIC only; even insurance policy purchased from other companies can be considered for this deduction.

 Besides the deductions allowed on premium paid; the amount received on maturity, surrender or death is exempt under Section 10(10D).

 If the policy is issued after April 1, 2003 and up to March 31, 2012 and the premium payable in a year is does not exceed 20% of the actual sum assured, then the amount received on maturity will be exempt, otherwise the amount received on maturity will be taxable.

 In case the policy is issued on after April 1, 2012, if the premium payable in a year does not exceed 10% of the sum assured, then the amount received on maturity will be exempt, otherwise the amount received shall be taxable.

 In case the policy is issued on or after April 1,2013 if the premium payable in a year does not exceed 10% of the sum assured and 15% of the sum assured in case of several disability or disease then the amount received on maturity shall be exempt, otherwise the amount received shall be taxable.

 In case of death, the amount received shall always be exempt.
 In other words, any amount received by the dependent/nominee on the death of policy holder is fully exempt.

-LIP Deduction Limits in Certain Cases
+Life Insurance Premium Deduction Limits in Certain Cases

 About the Author